thegetty/quire/README.md

 ### Dependencies

 Quire is centered around the static-site generator [Hugo](https://github.com/gohugoio/hugo).
-It is written in Javascript and requires [Node.js LTS](https://nodejs.org/en/) to run.
+The Quire command-line interface is written in Javascript and requires [Node.js LTS](https://nodejs.org/en/) to run.

 In order to produce multiple formats using Quire, you must first install the following support software: